About the course

 Interviews are normally held as part of the admissions process for all suitably qualified applicants following initial assessment by the programme directors.
 Interview panels usually consist of two members, including a programme director and an academic expert in the areas relevant to the student.
-Interviews last for around 30 minutes and include questions and exercises to ascertain the level of mathematics obtained by the applicant to date.
+Interviews last for around 40 minutes and include questions and exercises to ascertain the level of mathematics, biology and programming obtained by the applicant to date.
 If necessary, interviews will be held via telephone or Skype for candidates based outside the UK.

 Admissions panels or committees will always include at least one member of academic staff who has undertaken appropriate training.